jgulyash/jgulyash/README.md

 #  Digital Threat and Intelligence Innovation Hub
 Building human and cyber resilience through hands-on innovation.

 Welcome!
-I am **Jay Gulyash**, a Senior Threat Analyst and Cybersecurity Practitioner.
-My goal is to bridge deep expertise in physical threat mitigation and intelligence collection with AI-driven human risk solutions to protect against digital and real-world threats.
+I am Jay Gulyash, a Senior Threat Analyst and Cybersecurity Practitioner.
+My goal is to bridge deep expertise in physical threat mitigation, Crime as a Service (CaaS), and intelligence collection with AI-driven human risk solutions to protect against digital and real-world threats.

 ## Table of Contents
 - [Overview](#-overview)